 This is neither a unique nor a recent phenomenon.
 One of the most notable blow-ups over this issue came in 1968, at the Olympic Games in Mexico City.
 The Olympics, of course, have an aura of being a substitute for war, a peaceful way to show the rest of the world who’s Number One.
-It is reinforced by the custom of the Games themselves in which at the medal ceremony the flag of the winner’s nation is raised and its national anthem played.
+It is reinforced by the custom of the Games themselves in which the flag of the winner’s nation is raised and its national anthem played at the medal ceremony.
 In 1968, after the 200-meter event, American gold and bronze medal winners Tommie Smith and John Carlos took off their shoes to protest poverty and put on scarves to protest lynchings.
 When the USA’s anthem was played, they raised black-gloved fists in protest of continuing racial intolerance and injustice in American society.

 Reaction was swift and furious.
-Smith and Carlos were dismissed from the team and sent home, and the broadcast and print media reflected the general disgust of Americans at this “disrespect shown to our flag and our anthem.”
-Perhaps as telling a commentary as any was found in a feature article on an athletically-inclined family published in Sport magazine.
-Included was a remark by the family’s athletically precocious young son that his goal was to win an Olympic medal and then stand proudly on the podium raising a white-gloved fist as a symbol of his love of America.
+Smith and Carlos (as they expected) were dismissed from the team and sent home, and the broadcast and print media reflected the general disgust of Americans at this “disrespect shown to our flag and our anthem.”
+Perhaps as telling a commentary as any was found in a feature article in Sport magazine on an athletically-inclined family.
+Included was a remark by the family’s sports-precocious young son that his goal was to win an Olympic medal and then stand proudly on the podium raising a white-gloved fist as a symbol of his love of America.

 Since then, the two Olympians have been rehabilitated.
 Both went on to careers in education (one as a college sociology professor and coach, the other as a high school guidance counselor), and today there is a statue of their iconic moment on display at the Smithsonian’s National Museum of African American History and Culture.
 It would be a bit of a stretch to say that all has been forgiven, but the outrage of the moment has clearly faded from America’s collective memory.

 Now, fifty years later, comes the National Football League, still on the wrong side of history.
 The issue of players who kneel during the National Anthem has become the casus belli of today.
 It’s the reason for the fight, for one side to be able to say to the other, “Ha ha, we beat you!”
-Kneeling is certainly not disrespectful per se– ask any Roman Catholic, Episcopalian, or German Lutheran what their denomination traditionally does during worship services.
+Kneeling is certainly not disrespectful per se– ask any Roman Catholic, Episcopalian, or German Lutheran.
 In fact, is there any situation in which kneeling is a sign of disrespect?

 Which provokes another question – how does one show respect for one’s country’s national song, anyway?
 The sentiments expressed in the words of the anthem are actually not entirely deserving of respect.
 For example, the second verse includes this passage: “No refuge could save the hireling and slave.”
 The line is a condemnation of indentured servants and slaves who were promised emancipation if they left their masters to join the British side – in other words, a condemnation of those who would fight for their own freedom.

 Thus what we have is not patriotism so much as phony sentiment used for the financial benefit of a commercial entertainment cartel.
-Let us not forget that the NFL is not a public enterprise; it is a profit enterprise.
-The NFL owners are not in the business of putting on football games.
-They are in the business of making money.
+Let us remember that the NFL is not a public enterprise; it is a profit enterprise.
+The NFL owners are not in the business of putting on football games; they are in the business of making money.
 What concerns them about players kneeling for the National Anthem is that it might wind up costing them something.
 That “something” might be money, although the conflict does not seem to be hurting the League’s bottom line much, if at all, as revenues are not declining.